Welcome to the DNR's fall Weir fieldtrip opportunities.

 Traverse City, MI - Boardman Weir fish take facility (two options)

-1. Boardman Weir TOUR: Full facility tour at set days/times.
+1. Boardman Weir TOUR: Facility tour at set days/times.
 NO fish take will occur.

 2. Boardman Weir FISH TAKE: Slots are to register for the week.
 The FISH TAKE is scheduled the week of, based on fish density.
 You will be notified on Monday, which day your tour can occur.
 Options will be Tuesday, Wednesday or Thursday.
 These tours are loud and messy and may not be suitable for sensitive audiences.